Security and Privacy/Security Best Practices

 Storing Refresh Tokens

 When you're using Descope on the client-side, it's imperative that you store your refresh tokens securely.
-Your refresh tokens are typically valid for 1 month, and if they are exposed, attacks can create their own session tokens to authenticate as someone else, effectively as if they had stolen their password.
+Your refresh tokens are typically valid for 1 month, and if they are exposed, attackers can create their own session tokens to authenticate as someone else, effectively as if they had stolen their password.

 The refresh token expiry time should be decided based on the requirements of your application (tradeoff between higher security and user experience).
 A shorter expiration time means that the user will need to authenticate frequently.